-Hent de Vries is the Paulette Goddard Professor of the Humanities and Professor of Religious Studies, German, and Comparative Literature at New York University.
+Hent de Vries is Paulette Goddard Professor of the Humanities and Professor of Religious Studies, German, Comparative Literature, and Affiliated Professor of Philosophy, at New York University.

 He received his BA/MA in Judaica and Hellenistic Thought (Theology), Public Finance and Political Economy (Law), at Leiden University, and obtained his PhD there in Philosophy of Religion, with a study on Theodor W. Adorno and Emmanuel Levinas, Jürgen Habermas and Jacques Derrida, entitled Theologie im pianissimo.
 Zwischen Rationalität und Dekonstruktion (1989).

 De Vries served as Director (2009-2017) of The Humanities Center at Johns Hopkins University, holding the Russ Family Chair in the Humanities with a joint appointment in the Department of Philosophy.
 Before joining the faculty at Johns Hopkins, he was Mellon Postdoctoral Fellow in its Department of German (1990-1991) and taught in the Philosophy Department of Loyola University, Chicago (1992-1993).
 He subsequently held the Chair of Metaphysics and Its History in the Department of Philosophy at the University of Amsterdam (1993–2002), where he remained a Regular Visiting Professor of Systematic Philosophy and the Philosophy of Religion (until 2012).
 He was a co-founder of the Amsterdam School for Cultural Analysis (ASCA) and served as the Director of its Governing Board (1994–1998) and as its Scientific Director (1998–2004).